Caldwell10/Portfolio/blog/_posts/2025-03-03-zero-shot-learning.md

 3. **Prompt Engineering for NLP**
 – Uses large language models (LLMs) like GPT-3/BART to classify text without explicit training.

-I have interacted with it during Prompt Engineeering for NLP, so thats what we'll focus on
+I have interacted with it during Prompt Engineeering for NLP, so thats what we'll focus on.

 ##  **Zero-Shot Text Classification Using Facebook's BART Model**